FrishyGT/Join-Leave-Notifier/README.md

 # Notification Notifier Plugin
-â€¢ This plugin, Notification Notifier, allows you to receive real-time notifications in your game when certain events occur, such as when players join or leave the lobby.
+• This plugin, Notification Notifier, allows you to receive real-time notifications in your game when certain events occur, such as when players join or leave the lobby.
 It utilizes the Unity engine to display on-screen notifications, providing useful information without disrupting the gameplay.

 # Features
-â€¢ Real-Time Notifications: Instantly notifies the player when a specific event occurs, such as when a player joins or leaves the game.
+• Real-Time Notifications: Instantly notifies the player when a specific event occurs, such as when a player joins or leaves the game.

-â€¢ Customizable Text: Supports rich text formatting to customize the appearance of notifications (e.g., different colors, bold, italics).
+• Customizable Text: Supports rich text formatting to customize the appearance of notifications (e.g., different colors, bold, italics).

-â€¢ Decaying Notifications: Notifications gradually fade out after a specified duration to keep the screen uncluttered.
+• Decaying Notifications: Notifications gradually fade out after a specified duration to keep the screen uncluttered.

-â€¢ Clear Notifications: Provides functions to clear all notifications or clear a specified number of past notifications.
+• Clear Notifications: Provides functions to clear all notifications or clear a specified number of past notifications.

-â€¢ Plugin Settings: Easily configurable plugin settings, such as enabling/disabling notifications, adjusting decay time, and modifying font size.
+• Plugin Settings: Easily configurable plugin settings, such as enabling/disabling notifications, adjusting decay time, and modifying font size.

 # Installation Instructions

-â€¢ Steps to Install
+• Steps to Install
-â€¢ Install BepInEx:
+• Install BepInEx:

-â€¢ 1.
-Download the latest version of BepInEx from the official "[BepInEx](https://github.com/BepInEx/BepInEx)".
+• 1.
+Download the latest version of BepInEx from the official "https://github.com/BepInEx/BepInEx".

-â€¢ 2.
+• 2.
 Extract the contents into the root folder of your game.

-â€¢ 3.
+• 3.
 Download the Notification Notifier Plugin:

-â€¢ 4.
+• 4.
 Download the latest release of Notification Notifier Plugin from the repository (e.g., GitHub or wherever the plugin is hosted).

-â€¢ 5.
+• 5.
 Place the Plugin DLL:

-â€¢ 6.
-Copy the pluginâ€™s .dll file into the BepInEx/plugins/directory of your gameâ€™s installation folder.
+• 6.
+Copy the plugin’s .dll file into the BepInEx/plugins/directory of your game’s installation folder.

-â€¢ 7.
+• 7.
 Launch the Game: Start your game normally, and the plugin should be loaded automatically by BepInEx.